dspirovski/multi-step-form/README.md

 - a field has been missed;
 - the email address is not formatted correctly.

-This project was made with React JS and Material UI.
+This project was made with TypeScript, React JS and Material UI.

 This project is available on Vercel: